ovpanait/u-boot-microblaze-howto/README.md

 # Build

-All steps assume that Vivado/Vitis environment is sourced.
-(I used Vivado 2020.1, the steps do not apply to previous releases which do not use xsct).
+All steps assume that Vivado and Vitis environment is sourced.
+(I used Vivado 2021.2, the steps do not apply to previous releases which do not use xsct).

 ## Prepare build environment
 Clone repositories and download prebuilt little endian toolchain for Microblaze: